Skip to content

 https://your-app.azurewebsites.net/auth/callback

-1. Log into your portal as an admin
+1. Sign in to your portal as an admin

 2. Go to AdminSettings